nbay13/toilkit/README.md

-# ToilKit
+# Toil-Kit

 A set of Python commands for working with inputs to and outputs from the [Toil RNA-Seq pipeline](https://github.com/BD2KGenomics/toil-rnaseq)

 Utilizes Python's `subprocess` module to execute subcommands efficiently.

 Includes additional commands for dual alignment to human and mouse genome and subsequent mouse read filtering.
-Pipeline configurations including reference files and directory stuctures designed for use by shared workstations in the Graeber lab @ UCLA.
+Pipeline configurations including reference files and directory stuctures designed for shared workstations in the Graeber lab @ UCLA.

 ## Installation

-You can install Toilkit using pip:
+You can install Toil-Kit using pip:

 ```bash
 pip install -e git+https://github.com/nbay13/toilkit.git#egg=toilkit